 Most people who travel a lot – especially budget travelers – have at one time or another invested in a guide book.
 Lonely Planet and Rough Guides are well known names in the genre; less well known are the Moon guide books.
 In fact, I had never before read a Moon guide until a copy of Moon Fiji came my way, courtesy of author David Stanley.

 I have never actually read a travel guide.
 It usually gets stuck it in my backpack and pulled out for reference when I’m looking for an affordable place to stay, a decent meal, or to figure out which sights are must sees.
 Moon Fiji, however, is a different kind of guide book.
 That may be partly due to its author, who has crossed six continents overland and visited 193 of the planet’s 245 countries.
 For his first trip across the Pacific in 1978, Stanley bought the longest ticket ever issued in Canada by Pan American Airways.
 Though Stanley has traveled widely and become a specialist on many parts of the world, he keeps returning to his favorite area, the South Pacific.

-I read this guide book from cover to cover and I highly recommend purchasing Moon Fiji if you are South Pacific bound.
-This compact guidebook does everything right.
+I read this guide book from cover to cover and Moon Fiji is the best travel guide book I have ever used.
+It does everything right.
 Take, for example, the following examples of what I found within:

 - Detailed overview maps, located at the very front of the book, are easily thumbed-to for reference, and smaller regional maps are displayed in chapters that discuss specific destinations.